Health & Safety questions

-DSEAR apply whenever a dangerous substance is or is liable to be present at the workplace.
+DSEAR (Dangerous Substances and Explosive Atmospheres Regulations 2002) apply whenever a dangerous substance is or is liable to be present at the workplace.
 Dangerous substances include preparations and dusts with the potential to give rise to fires, explosions and similar energetic events which can affect the safety of employees and others.

 Can you give examples?

-Examples of dangerous substances include: Petrol, LPG, paints, thinners, varnishes and certain types of dust, .e.g – coal, wood, grain, flour, sugar, certain metals and synthetic organic chemicals.
+Dangerous substances may include: Petrol, LPG, paints, thinners, varnishes and certain types of dust – for example, coal, wood, grain, flour and sugar – certain metals and synthetic organic chemicals.

 What’s my first step?